danielpalen/tucan-grades/README.md

 You also need to provide the scripy with some information in a file called ```config.json```.
 An example can be found in the ```config_sample.json``` file.
 You can just fill in the information and rename the file.
 It is possible to run this script for multiple users, by just adding multiple user objects to the array in the configuration file.
-Basically you have to provide the following things:
+For each user you have to provide the following things:

 - user id to log into tucan
 - password to log into tucan